tessleptrue/wesshacks/README.md

 AI Assistance Disclaimer

-Parts of this project were developed with assistance from Claude, an AI assistant by Anthropic.
-Claude was used to help with code generation and debugging.
+Parts of this project were developed with assistance from Claude, an AI assistant by Anthropic, and ChatGPT, an AI chatbot by OpenAI.
+Claude and ChatGPT were used to help with code generation and debugging.
 All AI-assisted contributions were reviewed and validated to ensure they meet the requirements of the assignment.

 Chase's phpMyadmin: